Damage control in an early land plant

 (below right): Hole in the rot-resistant

-peripheral layer repaired with a rot-resistant cap.
+peripheral layer repaired with a rot-resistant dome-shaped cap of 2mm width.

 A peculiar case of damage control is shown in